ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 #### Reducer

 * A reducer is a pure function that takes the previous state and an action, and returns the next state.
+  * A 'pure' function is like a function in mathematics: it takes it's parameters, does something with them and returns the result, and doesn't change anything else.  *In other words, our reducer doesn't change or alter the state - it creates a **new** object that will be our new state.*
 * Redux will call a reducer with an undefined state for the first time.
 This is where the initial state of the app needs to be initialized.

 types.tsx file